 Prof. Bob Denemark

 This video was filmed in March 2019, with Prof. Bob Denemark who is Professor of International Political Economy at the University of Delaware.
 His work focusses on long-run history in of world political economy, theories of IPE and global security studies.
-His most recent paper is in the Journal of Global Security Studies.
-He was one of the founding editors of journals such as Review of International Political Economy and Globalizations, and served has served as an editorial board member for more general journals including Review of International Studies and International Studies Quarterly, among others.
+He was one of the founding editors of International Studies Perspectives and the founding editor of the IPE Compendium Project, which later became the Oxford Research Encyclopedia of International Studies.
+He has also served on the editorial boards of Review of International Political Economy and Globalizations.

 Prof. Craig Murphy